 Balance training consists of strengthening core muscles (abdominals, back extensors, and hip muscles) to improve balance and coordination.
 Balance exercises will improve your posture, prevent falls, and reduce injuries.

-Just as the stays support the mast and the cables support the bridge, your core muscles support your spine.
+Your core muscles support your spine.
 The muscles in your abdomen and back - which we call the "core" - are central to your everyday spine health.
-They are at the heart of any fitness regimen designed to strengthen a healthy or ailing back. ust as you protect your heart through cardiovascular exercises, you will benefit from strengthening your back through core exercises.
+They are at the heart of any fitness plan to strengthen a healthy or ailing back.
+Just as you protect your heart through cardiovascular exercises, you will benefit from strengthening your back through core exercises.

 Exercise is a vital part of treating the spine after injury or surgery.
 Active therapeutic exercises distribute nutrients into the disc space, joints and soft tissues in the back.
 A regular exercise routine helps patients improve mobility and strength, minimize recurrence, and reduces the severity and duration of possible future episodes of back pain.

 Good posture involves training your body to stand, walk, sit, and lie in positions where the least strain is placed on supporting muscles and ligaments during movement or weight-bearing activities.
-The spine's curves work like a coiled spring to absorb shock, maintain balance, and to facilitate the full range of motion throughout the spinal column.
+The spine's curves work like a coiled spring to absorb shock, maintain balance, and to facilitate the full range of motion.

-Your doctor may prescribe a neck or back brace for you to wear after a spinal injury or surgery.
-A brace does three things: immobilizes your spine during healing; stabilizes injured areas; controls pain by restricting movement.
+Your doctor may prescribe a brace for you to wear after a spinal injury or surgery.
+It will immobilize your spine while you heal and will control pain by restricting your movement.
+Common back braces include the thoracic-lumbar-sacral brace (TLSO) and the lumbarsacral brace (LSO).

 Chiropractic medicine aims to improve health by restoring structure and function to the spine and other joints.
 Stress, accidents, overexertion, or other injuries may cause minor displacement of the spinal vertebra.
 When a vertebra is displaced, muscle tension or irritation to spinal nerves can result, causing pain (e.g., neck, back, headache).

 Eight out of 10 people will suffer from back or neck pain at some point in their life.
 Acute pain is abrupt, intense pain that subsides after a period of days or weeks.
-However, some people continue to suffer from pain that continues despite nonsurgical or surgical treatment methods.
-This long-term pain is called chronic pain.
+Here are some tips to help you recover from acute back or neck pain — and when to see a specialist.

 Transcutaneous Electrical Nerve Stimulation (TENS) is a noninvasive device placed on the skin that can help control pain.
 Use of this small, battery-operated device can block pain signals from reaching the brain and potentially reduce pain medication.
-It is important to remember that TENS does not cure or eliminate the cause of pain and is not effective for every patient.
+TENS does not cure or eliminate the cause of pain.

-Of the many specialists who treat spine problems, each has specific skills and plays an important role in patient care.
+Many specialists treat spine problems.
+Each has specific skills and plays an important role in patient care.
 Some spine specialists are physicians and some are non-physicians.
 The right specialist(s) to treat your condition depends on the type and severity of the problem.

 Carpal tunnel syndrome causes tingling, numbness, or pain in the hand.
 The wrist bones and ligament form a tunnel, a passage for the median nerve and finger tendons.
 Repetitive strain may cause swelling that traps the nerve within the tunnel.
-Treatments include modifying activities, physical therapy, a wrist brace, or medications.
-Surgery that re-opens the space and frees the nerve may be an option.
+Treatments include modifying activities, physical therapy, a wrist brace, medications, or surgery to free the nerve.

-An epidural steroid injection (ESI) is a minimally invasive procedure that can help relieve neck, arm, back, and leg pain caused by inflamed spinal nerves due to stenosis, spondylolysis, or disc herniation.
-Medicines are delivered to the spinal nerve through the epidural space, the area between the protective covering of the spinal nerves and bony vertebrae.
+An epidural steroid injection (ESI) can help relieve neck, arm, back, and leg pain caused by inflamed spinal nerves due to stenosis, spondylolysis, or disc herniation.
+Medicines are delivered to the epidural space, which is a fat-filled area between the bone and the protective sac of the spinal nerves.
 Pain relief may last for several days or even years.

-A steroid injection is a minimally invasive procedure that can temporarily relieve pain caused by an inflamed joint.
-The cause of joint pain (arthritis, injury, degeneration) is not well understood.
+A steroid injection can temporarily relieve pain caused by an inflamed joint due to arthritis, injury, or degeneration.
 The procedure has two purposes.
 First, it can be used as a diagnostic test to see if the pain is actually coming from the joint.
-Second, it can be used as a treatment to relieve inflammation and pain caused by various conditions.
+Second, it can be used as a treatment to relieve inflammation and pain.

-A nerve block injection, also called a pain receptor block injection, is a minimally invasive procedure that can temporarily relieve joint or nerve pain.
-The procedure is used as a diagnostic test to determine if the pain is actually coming from the nerve or joint.
-The effects of a nerve/pain receptor block tend to be temporary and are rarely long term.
+A nerve block injection can temporarily relieve back pain.
+The procedure is used as a diagnostic test to determine if the pain is actually coming from the medial branch nerve near the facet joint.
 If the block is successful, then a radiofrequency ablation may be recommended.

 An occipital nerve block injection can help relieve headache and neuralgia pain at the back of the skull.
 Sometimes numbing the occipital nerve blocks the pain signals and reduces chronic headache.
 The effects of a nerve block tend to be temporary.
 If successful, a radiofrequency ablation may be recommended for longer pain relief.

-A radiofrequency ablation is a minimally invasive procedure that destroys the nerve fibers carrying pain signals to the brain.
-It can provide lasting relief for people with chronic pain, especially in the lower back, neck and arthritic joints.
-If you suffer recurrent pain and you’ve experienced good relief with a nerve block injection, you may be a candidate for a radiofrequency ablation.
+Radiofrequency ablation is a procedure that destroys the nerve fibers carrying pain signals to the brain.
+It can provide lasting relief for people with chronic pain in the lower back, neck and arthritic joints.
+If you suffer recurrent pain and have had good relief with a nerve block injection, you may be a candidate for an Rf ablation.

 Acute pain starts suddenly and improves over time with healing.
 Chronic pain persists and is often present in ongoing conditions such as arthritis or cancer.
 Pain management is an integrated approach to making pain tolerable by learning coping skills.
 This may include exercise, physical therapy, medication, holistic therapies, and counseling.

-A "pain pump" is a method of giving medication directly to the spinal cord.
+A pain pump delivers medication directly to the spinal cord.
 The system uses a small pump that is surgically placed under the skin of your abdomen.
-The pump delivers medication through a catheter to the space around your spinal cord.
-Because the drug is delivered directly to the pain area, symptoms can be controlled with a much smaller dose than is needed with oral medication.
+The pump sends medication through a catheter to the space around the spinal cord.
+Symptoms can be controlled with a smaller dose than is needed with oral medication.

 Anterior lumbar interbody fusion is a surgery to treat disc problems in the low back.
 Fusion locks together two or more bones to stop painful motion and correct their alignment.
 Through an incision in the front of the belly, the disc is removed.
 A bone graft is placed in the empty space to restore the height and relieve nerve pinching.
 During healing, the bones fuse into one solid piece.

 Lumbar discectomy is a surgery to remove a herniated or degenerative disc in the lower spine.
 The incision is made posterior, through the back muscles, to reach and remove the disc pressing on the nerve.
 Discectomy may be recommended if physical therapy or medication fail to relieve leg or back pain caused by pinched spinal nerves.
-The surgery can be performed in an open or minimally invasive technique.
+The surgery can be performed open or minimally invasive.

 Decompression surgery (laminectomy) removes the bony roof covering the spinal cord and nerves to create more space for them to move freely.
-Narrowing / stenosis of the spinal canal can cause chronic pain, numbness, and muscle weakness in the arms or legs.
+Stenosis of the spinal canal can cause chronic pain, numbness, and muscle weakness in the arms or legs.
 Surgery may be recommended if your symptoms have not improved with physical therapy or medications.

-Vertebroplasty and kyphoplasty are minimally invasive procedures used to treat vertebral compression fractures of the spine.
+Vertebroplasty and kyphoplasty are performed to treat vertebral compression fractures of the spine.
 These painful, wedge-shaped fractures can be caused by osteoporosis or injury.
 Left untreated, they can lead to a humped spine.
 By restoring the vertebra height with a balloon and injecting a cement into the fractured bone, patients can recover faster and reduce the risk of future fractures.